Gain and phase type multipliers for feedback robustness: Background and notation

-Now, we can identify the above equality as $(x_1, x_2)$ being a nontrivial element in both the graph of $-A$ and in the inverse graph of $B$.
+where $(x_1, x_2)$ is identified as being a nontrivial element in both the graph of $-A$ and the inverse graph of $B$.
 Therefore, $\det(I_m + AB) \neq 0$ if and only if the graph of $-A$ and the inverse graph of $B$ only intersect in the origin, i.e., if and only if

-where $\range(\cdot)$ denotes the range of a matrix.
+where $\range(\cdot)$ denotes the column range of a matrix.
 A similar condition holds for the stability of a well-defined interconnection of dynamical systems, see, e.g., \cite{foias1993robust, doyle1993parallel}.

 In \cite{iwasaki1998well}, it was shown that a necessary and sufficient condition for \eqref{eq:graph_sep} to hold is that there exists a multiplier which achieves quadratic separation.
 More precisely, \eqref{eq:graph_sep} holds if and only if there exists a $P \in \mH_{n+m}$ such that